-Participating employers reported either no service delivery issues, or minor issues related to recruitment and retention.
-To meet service demands, two employers reported incurring some overtime costs related to after-hours calls and shift coverage, or having Registered Nurses replace Advanced Care Paramedics when required.
+Two regions reported no service delivery issues related to recruitment and retention; three reported experiencing minor issues and one moderate issues.
+To meet service demands, two employers reported incurring some overtime costs related to after-hours calls and shift coverage, or having other classifications replace Advanced Care Paramedics when appropriate and required.